United Artists Records: Merger

 In 1969, United Artists merged with co-owned Liberty Records and its subsidiary, Imperial Records.
 In 1971, Liberty/UA Records dropped the Liberty name in favor of United Artists.

-Mainstream pop acts were signed to the label, among them Traffic, the Spencer Davis Group, Peter Sarstedt, Shirley Bassey, and War.
+Mainstream pop acts were signed to the label, among them Traffic, the Spencer Davis Group, Peter Sarstedt, Ferrante & Teicher, Shirley Bassey, and War.
 The label attempted to update the style of 1950s rock group Bill Haley & His Comets with a 1968 single.
-After UA bought Mediarts Records, the roster grew to include Don McLean, Merrilee Rush, Paul Anka, Chris Rea, Dusty Springfield, Bill Conti, Northern Calloway, Johnny Rivers, Ike & Tina Turner, Gerry Rafferty, and Crystal Gayle.
+After UA bought Mediarts Records, the roster grew to include Don McLean, Merrilee Rush, Paul Anka, Chris Rea, Bobby Womack, Dusty Springfield, Bill Conti, Northern Calloway, Johnny Rivers, Ike & Tina Turner, Gerry Rafferty, and Crystal Gayle.
 Later, through a distribution deal with Jet Records, Electric Light Orchestra was signed.
 UA also distributed the otherwise-independent Grateful Dead Records in the early-to-mid 1970s.

 In England, Andrew Lauder, who had been head of A&R at the UK branch of Liberty Records, transferred to UA when Liberty was shut down in 1971.
 His signings included the Groundhogs, Aynsley Dunbar (only in the UK), Hawkwind, Bonzo Dog Band, Brinsley Schwarz, Man (all originally Liberty artists), High Tide, Help Yourself, Dr. Feelgood, the Buzzcocks, the Stranglers and 999.
 He also licensed UK releases for several influential German bands during the early 70s, the best known of which were Can, Neu! and Amon Düül II.
 Lauder left UA in late 1977 to help found Radar Records.

 The label's most commercially successful artist was country artist Kenny Rogers who signed to UA in the mid-1970s, enjoying a long string of hit singles and albums.

-In the mid-to-late 1970s the company was known as United Artists Music and Records Group (UAMARG).
+In the mid-to-late 1970s, the company was known as United Artists Music and Records Group (UAMARG).